-Stratos, designed by Mark Taylor, appears to have been originally conceived as a villain at an early stage of his development.
+Stratos, designed by Mark Taylor, appears to have been conceived as a villain at an early stage of his development.

 Given the working name “Bird Man” (also, perhaps “Wing Man”) Stratos was intended to have the hairy arms and legs of Beast Man, but the furless homo sapiens chest of He-Man.